buidl1/zundernet/README.md

 Zundernet is new proof of concept wallet, with features not available in other wallets.
 It is an experimental software.
 Expect changes and updates as we progress through the development.

-It should work on Windows and Linux as long as user has python3 installed with following libraries: `tk, ttk, psutil, pycryptodome` and some other standard libraries.
+It should work on Windows and Linux as long as user has python3 installed with following libraries: `pyside2, pycryptodome` and some other standard libraries.

 ## Requirements